jeffbauerle/MTB-Trail-EDA/README.md

 ## Conclusions

+There weren't any features in my dataset highly associociated with star rating.
 People like most trails, rating them on average around 4 stars, regardless of difficulty type.

 Noticeable relationship between decent per mile and difficulty.